Clandestino Roasters x

 “The idea was to start a group movement of coffee drinkers who were curious about trying different things and to get more cafes and skilled baristas on board.” – Jaxon

-Humdrum Espresso, run by siblings Jack and Keisha, is definitely a spot to check out.
-We’ve been friends with Jack for years and it’s been great watching him going from humble beginnings serving our coffee from a cart in the park to moving into a busy establishment in the old butcher shop.
+Humdrum Espresso in the heart of Eumundi is definitely a spot to check out.
+We’ve been friends with Jack for years and it’s been great watching him going from humble beginnings serving our coffee from a cart in the park during the Eumundi markets to moving into a busy establishment in the old butcher shop.
 Humdrum Espresso was one of the very first cafes we started supplying with our beans and it has flourished ever since.
 Jack not only asked us for a signature blend for Humdrum, but he especially requested a sweeter one – and it all clicked into place.

 A blend that stands up to single origins